• Our Wander

 Why We Chose Kyushu for Our Japan Sakura Trip

 We started planning 10 months ahead for this bucket list trip.
-While Tokyo, Osaka, and Kyoto are popular tourist spots, they are often intensely crowded during peak cheery blossom bloom.
+Just alone in March 2026, Japan attracted 3.6M visitors.
+Tokyo, Osaka, and Kyoto, being popular tourist spots, often get intensely crowded during peak cheery blossom bloom.
 Having visited those major cities in other seasons, we knew we wanted a more relaxed and less-crowded experience for this specific bucket-list trip.

 Kyushu provides a refreshing alternative to the above "Golden Route" urban parks of Japan.
 The island offers stunning floral displays alongside volcanic landscapes and historic sites, all with significantly more breathing room.